mrb/mrb.github.com/_posts/2013-02-23-notes-on-teaching-with-the-kernel-language-approach.markdown

 __As a Branch of Mathematics__ - Your practical knowledge is superseded by a deeper understanding of the theoretical underpinnings of programming, typically limited to one language and paradigm.
 The authors criticize this approach as narrow, citing semi-successful attempts by such luminaries as Dijkstra, but themselves aim to cover a broader range of concepts.

-__In Terms of Concepts__ - The style that the authors feel their work is the most in line with, and one that they attribute to <a href="http://mitpress.mit.edu/sicp/">_The Structure and Intrepretation of Computer Programs_</a> (lovingly referred to as "Abelson et al.").
+__In Terms of Concepts__ - The style that the authors feel their work is the most in line with, and one that they attribute to _The Structure and Intrepretation of Computer Programs_ (lovingly referred to as "Abelson et al.").
 Criticisms are leveled at the single language approach, lack of formal semantics, and missing fundamental concepts of their predecessors in this category, however.

 Considering the pitfalls of the above approaches, the central question of the text becomes: